“I’ll Just Expense it!” 5 Tips to Getting Work Expenses Right on Your Return

 1.Your work contract needs to include expenses

 While there’s a line item for employment expenses on all tax returns, your employment contract needs to outline which expenses you’re required to pay.
-This could be things like travel, meals, personal protective equipment or cell phone calls.
+This could be things like travel, meals, home office or cell phone calls.
 Only specific items are allowed, and only if they’re included in your employment contract.

 2.You need to have the right documents to make a claim